flolovebit/backbone-query-string/readme.md

 AMD:

-If you are using requirejs or amd you can require query-string; ensure that you set your backbone and underscore vars in query-string.js (backboneRequireLocation && underscoreRequireLocation);
+If you are using requirejs or amd you can require query-string; ensure that you set your backbone and underscore vars in query-string.js (backboneRequireLocation && underscoreRequireLocation).

 ```
 require(['query-string'], function(Backbone) {